 Following are the key disadvantages of a two-plate mold

-- Parting line and gate should align together
+- The parting line and gate should align together

 - A separate process required to remove the runner

 - The problem of short-shot in case of multi-cavity mold

 - Achieving a good appearance surface is a costly affair

 - Not suitable for high precision parts

 What is a Three plate mold

 The basic difference between a three-plate mold compare to a two-plate mold is that in three plate mold an extra runner plate gets added.
 So runner will be in the runner plate and you will have the flexibility of placing the runner anywhere.
 Gate location also gets the leverage of locating it anywhere.
 The mold opens in two stages.
 Though adding a runner plate adds cost to the mold but for good quality precision parts, three plate molds are the best choice.

 Key Components of Three Plate mold